-Whenever any employee has a grievance, he/she or they may meet on an informal basis with the appropriate Dean (or equivalent) or other university designee in an attempt to resolve the grievance.
+Whenever a bargaining unit member has a grievance, the bargaining unit member may meet on an informal basis with the appropriate Dean (or equivalent) or other university designee in an attempt to resolve the grievance.
+The bargaining unit member may be accompanied by an exclusive representative in this process.